How To Stick To Diet, Weight Loss And Fitness Goals

 Strenuous activity is not the only type of beneficial exercise.

-If you have been sedentary for a while and are looking at behavior modification, starting just a few minutes of exercise a day is beneficial.
+If you have been sedentary for a while and are looking at behaviour modification, starting just a few minutes of exercise a day is beneficial.

 Moderate exercise: This type of exercise will see your heart rate beat around 64-75 percent of the maximum rate.
 Your breathing rate will slightly increase, and may be “somewhat hard.”
 Some examples include: